gzweigle/open-hybrid-piano/WARNINGS.md

 Please expect changes.

-The hardware could change.
 The hardware could require changes for the piano to be useful.
-The piano may not always operate reliably and may require changes.

 The design could change.
 The firmware and software could have bugs.

-New pianos, features, capabilities, and enhancements could be added in the future - to the mechanical, hardware, firmware, and/or software.
+New pianos, features, capabilities, and enhancements could be added in the future.

 ## Experience